jerryzhao173985/DEP-Diamond/README.md

-## Experiments.
+## Parameters.
 All the command line options:

     --------------- Specific settings for this simulation ------------
 -walkmodel    initialize model to contain additional connections, see following switches: